zzdroide/borgmatic/Readme.md

 1. Mount the archive (see previous section) and `cd` to that folder.

-1. From `*_realdev_path.txt` figure out about the backed up disks, and with `sudo parted -l` about the target restore disks.
+1. From `realdev_*.txt` figure out about the backed up disks, and with `sudo parted -l` about the target restore disks.

 1. Restore disk header (includes partition table) with
     ```sh